-Some medicines will have prescriber-type or indication restrictions.
+Some medicines in Section H (HML) have prescriber-type or indication restrictions.

 In addition to this guide you should keep in mind:

 - It is possible to prescribe a pharmaceutical that is restricted to a different prescriber group (from your own) if you have a DHB hospital protocol or guideline to support this.

 - In an emergency situation, if you are not in the prescriber group for a restricted medicine and are unable to get hold of an appropriate person to discuss using that medicine, you may use it.
 However you would need to make contact with that person during the following 24 hour period.

 - It may be possible to prescribe a pharmaceutical outside an indication restriction via the Named Patient Pharmaceutical Assessment (NPPA) policy – either through the PHARMAC or DHB NPPA processes.

 Who to contact

 If you have questions about restrictions placed on medicines in the HML, you can: